bitfloat/bitfield/README.md

 # To Do

-- write registry show method
+- [ ] write registry show method
+- [ ] write unit tests
-- include MD5 sum for a bitfield and update it each time the bitfield is grown further
+- [ ] include MD5 sum for a bitfield and update it each time the bitfield is grown further
+- [ ] document the provenance stuff in here